Easter Traditions, Explained

 Some claim that the word Easter derives from Eostre, a pagan goddess of spring and fertility.
 According to folklore, Eostre found a bird dying from the cold and turned it into a rabbit so its fur would keep it warm—but that rabbit still laid eggs like a bird.
 “In one version [of the story], the bunny paints and decorates the eggs as a gift to Eostre to show his loyalty and love,” says Brandi Auset, the author of The Goddess Guide ($17, amazon.com).
 It’s possible this story is the reason that bunnies and birds—and chicks, if you ask the company that makes the popular Peeps marshmallow candies—are connected with the holiday.

 Another typical Easter food is lamb.
-“Lamb is traditional because Jesus' last supper was the Passover meal,” says Karen Jean Matsko Hood, the author of Easter Delights Cookbook ($30, amazon.com).
+“Lamb is traditional because Jesus' last supper was the Passover meal,” says Karen Jean Matsko Hood, the author of Easter Delights Cookbook ($20, amazon.com).
 “If he ate meat during that meal, it would have been lamb.”
 But Jews traditionally do not eat pork, so why is ham so often a part of the Easter table?
 “Salted pork would last through the winter and be ready to eat in spring before other fresh meat was available,” says Hood.
+(If you're not planning a big home-cooked meal this Sunday, we found 61 restaurants that will be open on Easter.)